-Below we provide the unemployment eligibility requirements in Florida.
-If you have additional information about applying for FL unemployment benefits then contact the Florida unemployment office.
+Get the Florida unemployment eligibility requirements.
+Find out how to file your unemployment claim in Florida online or by phone using the information below.
+If you still have questions or issues about applying for Florida unemployment benefits then contact the Florida unemployment office.

 For claims filed during April, May and June, 2008, the base period is January 1, 2007 through December 31, 2007.
 To calculate the weekly benefit amount, use the quarter in the base period with the highest earnings and divide the earnings by 26.
 This number is your weekly benefit amount.
 The minimum weekly benefit amount is $32 and the maximum weekly benefit amount is $275.
 To calculate your maximum available credits, you divide your total base period wages as shown on your Wage Transcript and Determination by four (4).
 This number is the amount you have available to receive providing you meet all other eligibility requirements.
 The total amount of available credits can range from a minimum of $850 to a maximum of $7150.